 For everyone who has lost a child or the hope of a child and for those who care.
-Join with other bereaved families and supportive friends at a community event on Saturday, June 23, 2018.
-Registration and event details TBA.
+Join with other bereaved families and supportive friends at a community event on Saturday, June 23, 2018 from 8am to 2pm.
+To register, please click here.

 Interested in volunteering?

 If you are interested in exploring how you can volunteer with Brief Encounters please check out our volunteer opportunities here.

 by Monica Welty

 This poem was written by a bereaved parent from Brief Encounters; we share it with her permission and our gratitude.

 I would like to come and sit next to your pain

 on this soft couch in this big house with this lady with kind eyes